 Can I “like” my favorite videos more than once?

-All Facebook users can only like (or make a positive reaction) each video once.
-You may also add to the score by sharing the video for a total of 2 votes on a video.
-You may also like more than one video.
-But you can’t like the same video more than once.
+All Facebook users can only like or make a positive reaction on each video once.
+You may also add to the score by sharing the video for a total of two votes on a video.
+You can like more than one video, but you cannot like the same video more than once.

-What is the prize for the Popular Vote Challenge?
+What is the prize for the Popular Vote?

 Will I be notified about how my video did in the judging process?

-While we greatly appreciate all of the Applications we receive, we will only be able to individually notify the Semi-Finalists and Finalists.
+While we greatly appreciate all of the Applications we receive, we will only be able to individually notify those who make it into the Popular Vote and the Finalists.